 Summary: Abbatescianni's doctoral project, comprising the completion of a written dissertation and the making of a documentary feature film, investigates the effects of the Great Recession on the European film industries, focusing in particular on the work and career prospects of young filmmakers today.
 The project, which takes the Irish and Italian film industries as case studies, explores what financial solutions have been found by debutant filmmakers to produce and distribute their films, and whether these have influenced their artistic output and left visible traces in their works, through aesthetic, technical or narrative choices.
 Particular attention is also paid to how the concept of crisis itself has shaped their work.
 The theoretical and analytical study is accompanied by a related practical fieldwork, using the interview as a research methodology.
 Through their testimonies, young filmmakers narrate their experiences and offer indispensable qualitative insights.

-Michael Holly is a PhD candidate in Film and Screen Media at University College Cork, where he is developing a practice-based study on participatory documentary filmmaking.
-He holds a MA in Visual Arts Practice from Dún Laoghaire Institute of Art, Design and Technology.
+Michael Holly is an Irish Research Council funded PhD candidate in Film and Screen Media at University College Cork, where he is developing a practice-based study on participatory documentary filmmaking.
 Michael has exhibited widely as a video, sound and installation artist, in parafictional and documentary investigations into cultural, national and local identities.
-His research interests focus on the intersection of contemporary art and documentary film, new technologies and strategies in participatory filmmaking, and representations of the GAA as a cultural institution in contemporary documentary film.
+His research interests focus on the intersection of contemporary art and non-fiction film and new technologies and strategies in participatory filmmaking.

 Supervisor: Prof. Laura Rascaroli